sukhmanvig/DreamCode/doc/sprint3/PB.md

 * Priority: 5
 * Complexity: 1

-**As a learner, I want to read about arrays, so that I can learn about them.**
+**As a learner, I want to read about lists, so that I can learn about them.**

 * Cos: Explanations and materials are provided in the app to cover this topic.
 * Priority: 5